franceslinyc/Data-Structures-2023/Module 4 - Linked Lists, Stacks, Queues, and Deques/03 Exploration: Queues/README.md

 # Queues (first in, first out (or FIFO))

+- Add and remove at both ends.
+(I.e. Add from end and remove from front.)

 ## Queue Operations

 - A queue is a data structure that imposes a **first in, first out (or FIFO)** ordering on the elements it stores.